rpmcruz/hill-climbing-augmentation/README.md

-# Automatic augmentation by hill climbing
+# Automatic Augmentation by Hill Climbing

 When doing data augmentation for images, it is not always intuitive for the user how much shear or translation to apply.